miemiy/Devices-docs/surface/surface-tested-peripherals.md

 ## Surface Thunderbolt 4 Dock

-Surface Thunderbolt 4 Dock has been tested extensively with popular in-market peripherals to bring you the best docking experience.
+Surface Thunderbolt 4 Dock is tested extensively with popular in-market peripherals to bring you the best docking experience.
 For host device compatibility with Surface Thunderbolt 4 Dock, refer to [What's new in Surface Thunderbolt 4 Dock](surface-dock-whats-new.md).

 ### Tested monitors for Surface Thunderbolt 4 Dock